microsoft/FluidFramework/BREAKING.md

 ### Remove `aliasing` return value from `AliasResult`
 The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
 Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.

+### MergeTree class no longer exported
+    The MergeTree class was deprecated and is no longer be exported.
+This should not affect usage as MergeTree is an internal class, and the public API exists on the Client class, which will continue to be exported and supported.

 # 1.2.0